srobo/kitbook/docs/volunteering/communication-platforms.md

 We occasionally announce things via Slack, however anything important will also be sent via email.

+You can join our Slack by filling in this [google form][slack-signup].

 ## Mailshots (via MailChimp)

 We have a general platform for emailing both volunteers and teams in a one-way